openwdl/wdl/SPEC.md

 |wf.grep_pythonic_words|successful |     |1643|0   |
 |wf.grep_workf_words   |started    |     |1644|    |

 Upon a job finishing and the return code being set, the `outputs` section is processed for that task.
-In the case of the above example, when `wf.grep_pythonic_words` finishes the output mapping `Array[String] words = tsv("stdout")` is processed.
+In the case of the above example, when `wf.grep_pythonic_words` finishes the output mapping `Array[String] words = tsv(stdout())` is processed.
 The workflow engine looks for the file called `stdout` in the current working directory where the process was launched.
 If it is not found, the task's status gets set to `error` and optionally an error message field gets set describing the nature of why the field was set.

 A workflow is defined as finished when all the tasks in the workflow are in a terminal state (i.e. `skipped`, `successful`, `failed`, or `error`).
 For this example, let's say the first task succeeds and the second task fails.
 The terminal state of the workflow is: